A Rich Textiles Heritage

 - There is also ‘whole-garment knitting’.
 This process creates entire pieces of clothing ready to wear straight from the machine.
 There is no need for cutting or linking!

-All garments are knitted in the highest quality yarns – cashmere, merino, geelong, and camelhair to name a few.
-These yarns are sourced from spinners located around the world from places such as Australia, Mongolia, and the Gobi Desert.
+All garments are knit in the highest quality yarns – cashmere, merino, geelong, and camelhair.
+The yarns are sourced from spinners located around the world from places such as Australia, Mongolia, and the Gobi Desert.

 If you’d like to read more about the yarns we use in our hats, check out the link to our blog post Which Wool?